mrkkrp/markkarpov.art/essay/perception-routines.md

 take spatial attention as an example.
 In this area there are at least two competing models:

-* space-based, that posits that space is the primary unit of selection;
+* space-based, which posits that space is the primary unit of selection;
-* object-based, that holds that attentional selection is a two-stage process where in the first stage the visual field is parsed into perceptual units according to gestalt principles of grouping and those units are then available for selection in the second stage.
+* object-based, which holds that attentional selection is a two-stage process where in the first stage the visual field is parsed into perceptual units according to gestalt principles of grouping, and those units are then available for selection in the second stage.

 Each of the two theories is supported by findings that are difficult to make